hasithaa02/Programming-in-java/README.md

 searchByPRN and searchByName: Search for students based on PRN or name, respectively.
 updateStudent: Updates the marks of a student based on PRN.
 deleteStudent: Deletes a student based on PRN.

+## Assignment 5 part 1

+Part 1 - Implement the generic Shapes class as an interface s so that we can implement concrete classes like circle, triangle, rectangle class from it.

+### Description
+The code defines a Java program that models geometric shapes using an interface Shape and implements it in three classes: Circle, Triangle, and Rectangle.
+The Assignment5_Part1 class serves as the main class to demonstrate the functionality of these shapes by calculating and displaying their areas and perimeters.
+### Methods:

+Shape Interface:

+calculateArea(): Calculates the area of the shape. calculatePerimeter(): Calculates the perimeter of the shape.
+Circle Class:

+calculateArea(): Computes the area of the circle using the formula πr². calculatePerimeter(): Computes the perimeter of the circle using the formula 2πr.
+Triangle Class:

+calculateArea(): Implements area calculation for a triangle using Heron's formula. calculatePerimeter(): Computes the perimeter of the triangle by summing its sides.
+Rectangle Class:

+calculateArea(): Computes the area of the rectangle using the formula length × width. calculatePerimeter(): Computes the perimeter of the rectangle using the formula 2(length + width).
+## Assignment 5 part 2
+Part2 :  Implement Employee as an abstract and derive 2 classes such as NormalEmployee and BonusEmployee from it and perform the salary calculations based on the formulas  as per the excel attachment

+This Java code defines a simplified payroll system with an abstract class Employee and two subclasses, NormalEmployee and BonusEmployee.
+The PaySlip class demonstrates how to use these classes by creating instances and printing pay slips.

+### Methods in Employee class:

+Getter and Setter methods: Access and modify attributes. theMonthly() method: Abstract method for monthly salary calculation.
+Other methods: Calculate and set various attributes like basic wage, HRA, deductions, and net salary.
+Methods in NormalEmployee and BonusEmployee classes:

+theMonthly() method: Overrides the base class method to calculate monthly salary.
+BonusEmployee additionally calculates a bonus salary.
+Methods in PaySlip class:

+main() method: Demonstrates the payroll system by creating instances, setting attributes, calculating monthly salary, and printing pay slips. printPaySlip() method: Prints the pay slip, displaying details like earnings, deductions, and net salary.